 The spotted lanternfly is an invasive species that originated in eastern Asia and entered the United States in 2014.
 They were first sighted in Pennsylvania and have since spread to 17 states along the eastern U.S., including New York.

 Swarms of these pests are very destructive to trees, plants, and crops – and they can take over very fast.
-Spotted lanternfly pest control is most effective if you take action quickly, which is why the pros at Assured Pest Solutions are here to help.
+Spotted lanternfly pest control is most effective if you take action quickly, which is why the pros at Assured Environments are here to help.
 Read on to learn more about how to identify an infestation and how our team can help you deal with it.

 Appearance